 Problem 3: Branding templates are cheap

 My last problem with branding kits is probably somewhat controversial, and I don’t expect everyone to agree with me.
 One of the major appeals, if not the major selling point, of branding templates is that they’re very affordable compared to custom branding services.
 Before I get into why this is problematic, I want to make it clear that I understand that starting a business is a huge investment of time and money, and not everyone can afford premium services right off the bat.
 Believe me, I’ve been there!

 Here’s the problem.
 If you’re serious about building and growing a sustainable brand, you have to invest in it.
 There’s a reason customized services are more expensive–they’re far more valuable.
 I’m not just talking about branding here.
 The same goes for any business investment–product design, sales, marketing, accounting, photography, copywriting, and so on.
 Up to an extent, investing more in these services usually amounts to greater results.
 Don’t go overboard, but you might have to get a little uncomfortable in the beginning.
 If you invest wisely, the results will be worth your while.
 Hence why I use the word “investment” rather than “cost.”

 So, are all design templates bad?

 Absolutely not!
-My qualm is with branding templates.
-Although I offer an array of custom graphic design services, such as stationary, social media posts, and lead magnets, I believe there are plenty of beautiful and worthwhile templates out there.
+My qualm is with branding templates specifically.
+Although I offer an array of custom graphic design services, such as stationery, social media posts, and lead magnets, I believe there are plenty of beautiful and worthwhile design templates out there.
 The same goes for website design, my other premium service.
 In pretty much all cases, custom design is superior, but if budget is a major issue, then customizable templates can get you pretty far–just not for your brand identity!